 Such selection interviews are usually followed by other short of final interviews to test shortlist candidates and job seekers.

 This type of interview is last only for 10- 15 minutes.
 In career, fair candidates have less time to make an impression on the interviewer.
-In career fair interviews general questions are asked to shortlist the candidates.
+In career fair interviews general questions are asked to shortlist the candidates as the more you know about the style of the interview.